-1. Injuries 2.
-Illnesses 3.
-Incidents
+- 1. Injuries - 2.
+Illnesses - 3.
+Incidents - d.
+EMS Education Initiatives - i.

-- i.
 Safety starts with EMS leaders and educators and involves everyone - ii.
 Initial EMS programs must encourage a culture of safety throughout the program - iii.
 Continuing education and new employee onboarding must infuse culture of safety throughout the curricula - e.
 EMS safety standards - i.
 Safety standards for patient and responder safety must be developed using data and evidence - ii.
 EMSSRC can coordinate the efforts to combine work and data completed by various EMS stakeholders and projects - f.
 Requirements for reporting and investigation - i.
 Mandates for reporting safety are necessary so a common language and data set can be created to improve responder and patient safety - 1.
 Steps may include: - a.
 Determining what data are already mandated and available - b.
 Determining what data are necessary and useful - c.
 Learning from those with hands-on experience - d.
 Assigning and obtaining authorization for an investigative body - e.
 Identifying existing best practices - III.
-Consider these questions in regards to the policies, practices, and daily operations in your organization/agency: - What changes are needed to encourage the development of a culture of safety? a. - b.
-How are mistakes handled if one is made during a patient care encounter? - How should it be handled if applying the concept of Just Culture? c.
+Consider these questions in regards to the policies, practices, and daily operations in your organization/agency: - a.
+What changes are needed to encourage the development of a culture of safety? - b.
+How are mistakes handled if one is made during a patient care encounter? - c.
+How should it be handled if applying the concept of Just Culture?

-EMT CULTURE OF SAFETY SKILLS none
+PARAMEDIC CULTURE OF SAFETY SKILLS none

-OPERATIONS
+OPERATIONS PEDIATRIC TRANSPORT